Bill Hicks: Material and style

+Hicks was strongly against political correctness, and jokingly stated that the politically correct should be "hunted down and killed."

 Hicks often discussed popular conspiracy theories in his performances, most notably the assassination of President John F. Kennedy.
-He mocked the Warren Report and the official version of Lee Harvey Oswald as a "lone nut assassin."
+He mocked the Warren Report and the official version of Lee Harvey Oswald as a "lone nut assassin".
 He also questioned the guilt of David Koresh and the Branch Davidian compound during the Waco Siege.
 Hicks ended some of his shows, especially those being recorded in front of larger audiences as albums, with a mock "assassination" of himself on stage, making gunshot sound effects into the microphone while falling to the ground.

 Illness and death

 On June 16, 1993, Hicks was diagnosed with pancreatic cancer that had spread to his liver.

-He started receiving weekly chemotherapy, while still touring and also recording his album, Arizona Bay, with Booth.
-He was also working with comedian Fallon Woodland on a pilot episode of a new talk show, titled Counts of the Netherworld for Channel 4 at the time of his death.
-The budget and concept had been approved, and a pilot was filmed.
-The Counts of the Netherworld pilot was shown at the various Tenth-Anniversary Tribute Night events around the world on February 26, 2004.
+He still toured and also recorded his album, Arizona Bay, while receiving weekly chemotherapy.